VAST-THE-DOGE/Tiles/README.md

 **[0%]{the Viking update 1.2.0}**

 - [ ] add leaders that impact different aspects of the game.
 These leaders can be elected from an selection of a few leaders.
 Each leader will have different buffs and traits.
+- [ ] Add laws to the game that impact different things.

 ~2025